mindsdb/lightwood/docssrc/source/index.rst

 Lightwood supports user architectures/approaches so long as you follow the abstractions provided within each step.

-Our #TODO[tutorials](https://lightwood.io/tutorials.html) provide specific use cases for how to introduce customization into your pipeline.
+Our `tutorials <https://lightwood.io/tutorials.html>`_ provide specific use cases for how to introduce customization into your pipeline.
 Check out "custom cleaner", "custom splitter", "custom explainer", and "custom mixer".
 Stay tuned for further updates.

 Contribute to Lightwood